thisispivi/Deep-Learning-Spotify/README.md

 Potability           0
 ```

-Unortunately there are three columns with null values.
+In this dataset there are null values.

 ### Balance
-Next it's important to check the balance of the dataset, because if there is a class that has more rows than the other the classification will have a good accuracy but it won't perform well on the minor class.
+Next it's important to check the balance of the dataset, because if there is a class that has more rows than the other the classification will have a good accuracy but it won't perform well in the minor class.

 | Class | Number | Percentage |
 |:-----:|:------:|:----------:|